-- 45. Corporal punishment as correction of perceived wrongful behaviour by children is and was a central tenet of the teachings of the School and the Church.
-At times an element of the corporal punishment was that it be observed by other employees, agents and representatives of Mile Two Church Inc., or its predecessor, the School and the Church. - 46.
-Witnessing of corporal punishment was calculated to further shame, humiliate and degrade the child being punished.
-The Defendants' observing corporal punishment is and was calculated to, and did in fact, cause additional psychological, mental, emotional and spiritual harm for which the observing Defendant is liable. - 47.
-The Principal Defendants, Named Defendants, Unidentified School Abusers and Unidentified Church Abusers each carried out physical or sexual assault or battery of students at the School and minor adherents and congregants of the Church, including the Plaintiffs.
+- 47. The Principal Defendants, Individually Named Defendants, Unidentified School Abusers and Unidentified Church Abusers each carried out abuse in the nature of trespass to the person, the intentional infliction of mental inury, physical or sexual assault and/or battery of students at the School and minor adherents and congregants of the Church, including the Plaintiffs.
 Examples include: - a.
 Particularly in the case of the Plaintiff Caitlin Erickson: - i.
 Beaten on the buttocks or thighs on numerous occasions, including: - 1.
 In response to an allegation of whispering and giggling during church service at the Church in the fall of 2003, on the Monday following the alleged whispering and giggling during church service, a majority of the students on the female volleyball team were lined up in the auditorium and berated by the director John Olubobokun, School principal Duff Friesen and coach Fran Thevenot.
-Caitlin Erickson was taken into a side room, as were all other students on the female volleyball team, and stricken repeatedly on the buttocks with a wooden paddle within earshot of the other volleyball players. - 2.
-One or two days following the incident described at paragraph

-47(b)(i)(2), n response to Caitlin refusing to identify the nurse who had kicked John Olubobokun from Coy Nolin's hospital room, John Olubobokun spanked or paddled Caitlin six times.

-- 3. For allegedly "not trying hard enough" or "having an attitude", six paddles were administered on each of two or three occasions during Caitlin's grade 12 year.
+Caitlin Erickson was taken into a side room, as were all other students on the female volleyball team, and stricken repeatedly on the buttocks with a wooden paddle within earshot of the other volleyball players. - One or two days following the incident described at paragraph 47(b)(i)(2), in response to Caitlin refusing to identify the nurse who had kicked John Olubobokun out from Coy Nolin's hospital room, John Olubobokun spanked or paddled Caitlin six times. - 3.
+For allegedly "not trying hard enough" or "having an attitude", six paddles were administered on each of two or three occasions during Caitlin's grade 12 year.
 On one occasions Caitlin was struck on the leg which caused her to limp during volleyball practice after being assaulted.
-The coach of the volleyball practice, Fran Thevenot forced Caitlin to perform individual, and isolating, additional strenuous exercise as a result of her limping. - b.
-Particularly in the case of the Plaintiff Coy Nolin: - i. beaten on the buttocks or thighs on numerous occasions, including: - when he was 11 years old, by Duff Friesen, then principal of Christian Centre Academy, who bent him over a chair and struck him hard on the buttocks three times for telling "inappropriate jokes", while Nathan Rysavy observed as a witness; - 2. when he was 15 years old, following hospitalization for illness, by John Olubobokun, who was then principal of Christian Centre Academy, who spanked him six times for asking John Olubobokun to leave the hospital room to stop John Olubobokun for sermonizing to him while he was hospitalized, while Garett Johnson, now known as Garett Davis, observed as a witness to the discipline; - when he was 15 years old, following revelation that Coy is homosexual, and at Coy's home, Coy was paddled by John Olubobokun with Simbo Olubobokun, Garett Johnson (now

-Garett Davis) and Avril Johnson observing as witnesses; and
+The coach of the volleyball practice, Fran Thevenot forced Caitlin to perform individual, and isolating, additional strenuous exercise as a result of her limping.

+- b.
+Particularly in the case of the Plaintiff-Coy Nolin: - i. beaten on the buttocks or thighs on numerous occasions, including: - when he was 11 years old, by Duff Friesen, then principal of Christian Centre Academy, who bent him over a chair and struck him hard on the buttocks three times for telling "inappropriate jokes", while Nathan Rysavy observed as a witness; - 2. when he was 15 years old, following hospitalization for illness, by John Olubobokun, who was then principal of Christian Centre Academy, who spanked him six times for asking John Olubobokun to leave the hospital room to stop John Olubobokun for sermonizing to him while he was hospitalized, while Garett Johnson, now known as Garett Davis, observed as a witness to the discipline; - 3. when he was 15 years old, following revelation that Coy is homosexual, and at Coy's home, Coy was paddled by John Olubobokun with Simbo Olubobokun, Garett Johnson (now Garett Davis) and Avril Johnson observing as witnesses; - 3.1 when he was 16 years old, Randy Donauer accused him of gossiping and making jokes about fellow camp counsellors dating, and Coy was paddled by Randy Donauer; and - 4. numerous other instances, where Coy was struck in the area of the buttocks with a paddle by some or all of the Individually Named Defendants, Unidentified Church Abusers and Unidentified School Abusers.